nagreme/belmonte_lab/README.md

 Collection of scripts written for the Belmonte lab.

-Contain some are older scripts from my first summer here (perl, java, and some R) Others will be added
+Currently contains some formatting scripts and a sequencing analysis pipeline from summer 2016 (perl, java, and some R)